 For 4, 5 and 6 year olds (entering pre-K and kindergarten)

 Developed for shorter attention spans, our camps will keep the busiest of 4, 5 & 6 year olds engaged.
 Campers will explore the theme of the week through outdoor exploration, puppet shows, storybooks, music and movement activities, critter devotions, helping hands service learning activities and nature art projects specifically designed for this age group.
 Children must be 4 years old by the start of camp, ready to attend independently, and must be toilet trained.
 The session fee covers healthy snacks, nature art project materials, lots of individual attention, discovery take home sheets, family night activities, and loads of fun.
-Family Nights are on Thursday evening, June 11 and July 2 respectively.
-Adult/student ratio is 1:8 (limit 24 participants per session).
+Family Nights are on Thursday evening.

 For 6, 7 and 8 year olds (entering grades 1-3)

 This camp is designed to introduce very young scientists to Michigan’s flora and fauna using science inquiry methods.
 Using our theme of the week, campers will learn about the animals and plants that live in our forests, meadows, and wetlands in a hands-on, feet-in way!
 With activities appropriate for this curious and excitable age, campers will discover more about their world and their Creator as they spend time exploring the Ecosystem Preserve.
 Nature art projects, short experiments, critter devotions, helping hands service learning projects and other activities balance outdoor exploration and games.
 The session fee covers healthy snacks, nature art project materials, lots of individual attention, take home discovery sheets, family night activities, and loads of fun.
-Family Nights are on Thursday evening, June 18 and July 9 respectively.
-Adult/student ratio is 1:8 (limit 24 participants per session).
+Family Nights are on Thursday evening.

 Jr. Naturalist Club for 9, 10 and 11 Year Olds (Entering Grades 4-6)